armyofevilrobots/helenplatt.ca/content/art/hth.md

 images:
  - art/hth2022_2.jpg
  - art/humphrey2a.jpg
-price:  .
+price: SOLD
-size: available for commission in 8in, 12in. or 16in.
+size: Various # available for commission in 8in, 12in. or 16in.
 medium: lasercut birch panel, epoxy and mixed media
 categories:
  - laser